Jeannie and Jonathan Lavine

 Jonathan Lavine

-Jonathan Lavine is Co-Managing Partner of Bain Capital, one of the world’s leading multi-asset investment firms.
-He also serves as the Chief Investment Officer of Bain Capital Credit, the firm’s credit arm.
-Mr. Lavine serves as Co-Chair of the Board of Trustees for Columbia University and is a member of the Advisory Board for the Schuster Institute at Brandeis University.
-He is Chair Emeritus of the Board of Trustees of City Year, a national organization that works to improve the high school graduation pipeline in the United States.
-He also serves on the boards of Opportunity Nation, Dana-Farber Cancer Institute, and Boston Children’s Hospital.
-In 2016, he was appointed to the U.S. Holocaust Memorial Council by President Obama.
+Jonathan Lavine is Chair of Bain Capital, one of the world’s leading multi-asset investment firms.
+Mr. Lavine serves as Chair Emeritus of the Board of Trustees for Columbia University and is also Chair Emeritus of the Board of Trustees of City Year, a national organization that works to improve the high school graduation pipeline in the United States.
+In 2016, he was appointed to the U.S. Holocaust Memorial Council by President Obama and was later re-appointed by President Biden in 2023.
 Mr. Lavine has received the Alexander Hamilton Award, Columbia College’s highest honor, as well as Columbia University’s John Jay Award.
 He has been recognized with the Distinguished Community Service Award from the Anti-Defamation League.
 Mr. Lavine is a graduate of Columbia College and Harvard Business School.

-Follow @Jonathan_Lavine on Twitter to keep up with his industry insights.
+Follow Jonathan Lavine on X, LinkedIn, and YouTube to keep up with his industry insights.